 The book “What is Software Quality?” can be purchased in the Netherlands, Germany and Belgium via the online shop.
 For other countries it is available on Amazon market places.
 For purchasing high amounts of the book you can contact the author via the contact form on this web-site.

 Both the Extended Edition and the Dutch Edition contain the content of the 1st Edition and the Supplement.

 Check it out in the online shop.

-To get a better impression about the content of the book a link to the Table of Contents and Introduction out of the 1st edition is provided.
+To get a better impression about the content of the book a link to the Table of Contents and Introduction out of the book is provided.

 This book has been written during the COVID-19 crisis we all suffered in 2020, a pandemic induced by the SARS-CoV-2 virus.
 It was imperative to mitigate contamination to the maximum extent possible by keeping distance and maintaining high levels of hygiene.
 Besides being warned not to shake hands anymore, people were asked to work from home office as much as possible.
 Inexorably, working from home highly relied on IT, which, in turn, highly relied on software running the internet.

 I myself was working at Bosch heading a software development group, where 90% of the engineers suddenly started to work from home.
 Luckily enough, things went smoothly, whereas equipment was taken home and based on a reliable networking infrastructure.
 As a result, engineers could continue to work.
 Some of them were needed in the office to support our big test systems, containing hundreds of devices, but the majority could seamlessly work from home, remotely accessing the code repository, the build machines and test systems, while simultaneously using Skype and Teams for communication and collaboration purposes.
 All of this powered by software.
 In particular, it was during this period that I once again realized how much we, as a society, depend on software….

 Software is becoming increasingly important in our lives.
 Just cast your glance everywhere where software is available and you will conclude that software indeed runs (make that rules) the world.